How we use your medical records/General Data Protection

 How can I access my records?

 This is known as a subject access request.
-To do so, you will need to make your request in writing (or by email) to Kingsway Surgery (address your letter to the Practice Manager).
-Alternatively you can complete the dedicated SAR form available by clicking here SARs form
+To do so, you will need to make your request in writing or by emailing Sar.Kingsway@wales.nhs.uk.
+Alternatively, you can complete the dedicated SAR form available by clicking here SARs form

 You do not have to give a reason for applying for access to your health records.
 However, to save the NHS time and resources, it would be helpful if you would inform us – if you do not need access to your entire health record – of the periods and parts of your health records that you require, along with details which you may feel have relevance (e.g. consultant name, location, diagnosis).